Korschenbroich

 Korschenbroich (/de/; Korsjebrooch) is a town in the Rhein-Kreis Neuss, in North Rhine-Westphalia, Germany.
 It is situated on the river Niers, approx. 13 km west of Neuss and 5 km east of Mönchengladbach.

+On May 31, 2025, a Beechcraft Bonanza crashed in a terrace of a residential house in the town.
+A person on the ground was killed, along with one person on the plane.